The Princess Who Could Not Keep a Secret: The Pasha and His Three Daughters

 Lastly, at night, the dev-family arranges for their son's wedding, and crucify the princess to the wall of the mosque ("cami", in the original), placing candles on her body for them to burn her as she illuminates the ceremony.
 The snake husband enters the mosque, closes the door, kills the bride and releases his human wife, then sends her ahead of him while he fetches provisions for the road.
 The next morning, the dev-family gloats that the human princess is dead and think their son is enjoying his bride, but they open the room and find the bride dead.
 The dev-family then send the little sister after them.
 On the road, the prince turns the princess into a tray of cherries and himself into a seller.
 Next, his other sister pursues them, and they turn into a baker (him) and some bread (the princess).
-Finally, his big sisters comes after them, so he conjures up a lake, turns the princess into a poplar tree and himself into a snake coiled around it.
+Finally, his big sister comes after them, so he conjures up a lake, turns the princess into a poplar tree and himself into a snake coiled around it.
 The big sister thinks about cutting any part of the tree, but gives up and leaves them be.